rocket-pool/RPIPs/RPIPs/RPIP-71.md

 ##### Tournament-based selection

 Let `N` be the current size of the eligible megapool validator set.
 Let `k` be `tournament_size` (or `N` if `tournament_size > N`).
 The protocol SHALL allow repeated selection of validators while:
-- the withdrawal shortfall is at least `withdrawal_hysteresis` ETH, and
+- the withdrawal shortfall is at least `exit_hysteresis` ETH, and
 - the eligible megapool validator set is non‑empty.

 1. The protocol MUST sample `k` distinct validators uniformly at random without replacement from the eligible megapool validator set.